openstack-archive/fuel-plugin-6wind-virtual-accelerator/doc/source/installation.rst

 #.
 Internet connectivity on Master node (since the plugin will download software from 6WIND remote repositories)
 #.
 A dedicated link for Neutron networking tunnels between Compute and Network

-For networking all tunneling options are supported, namely VLAN, VXLAN and GRE.
+This version of plugin supports only VLAN as networking tunneling option.
-It is mandatory to use a dedicated physical network interface for your tunnels instead of the default Fuel setup that puts this interface on the same used for pxe and management.
+It is mandatory to use a dedicated physical network interface for your tunnel instead of the default Fuel setup that puts this interface on the same used for pxe and management.
+Support for VxLAN and for bridged VLAN will be available in future releases.

 The 6WIND virtual accelerator needs qemu and libvirt supporting vhostuser and multiqueue features to correclty run its fast packet processing stack.